 - AI and big data are no panacea; they cannot solve every investment problem.
 For example, only a small proportion of big data can generate meaningful signals; reliably extracting signal from noise is difficult.

 About the Author(s)

-Larry Cao, CFA, senior director of industry research, CFA Institute, conducts original research with a focus on the investment industry trends and investment expertise.
-His current research interests include multi-asset strategies and FinTech (including AI, big data, and blockchain).
-He has led the development of such popular publications as FinTech 2017: China, Asia and Beyond, FinTech 2018: The Asia Pacific Edition, and Multi-Asset Strategies: The Future of Investment Management, and is a frequent speaker at industry conferences on these topics.
-During his time in Boston, pursuing graduate studies at Harvard and as a visiting scholar at MIT, he also co-authored a research paper with Nobel laureate Franco Modigliani that was published in the Journal of Economic Literature by American Economic Association.
-Larry has more than 20 years of experience in the investment industry.
-Mr. Cao started his career at the People’s Bank of China as a USD fixed-income portfolio manager.
-He has worked at HSBC as senior manager for the Asia-Pacific region; Munder Capital Management, managing US and international equity portfolios, and Morningstar/Ibbotson Associates, managing multi-asset investment programs for a global financial institution clientele.
-Larry has been interviewed by a wide range of business media, such as Bloomberg, CNN, the Financial Times, South China Morning Post and the Wall Street Journal.
+Larry Cao, CFA, is senior director of industry research at CFA Institute.
+He conducts original research with a focus on investment industry trends and investment expertise.
+Mr. Cao’s current research interests include multi-asset strategies and fintech.
+He frequently speaks at industry conferences on these topics and has more than 20 years of experience in the investment industry.
+Mr. Cao started his career at the People’s Bank of China as a US dollar fixed-income portfolio manager.
+He has worked at HSBC as senior manager for the Asia-Pacific region; Munder Capital Management, managing US and international equity portfolios; and Morningstar/Ibbotson Associates, managing multi-asset investment programs for a global financial institution clientele.
+Mr. Cao has been interviewed by a wide range of business media, including Bloomberg, CNN, the Financial Times, South China Morning Post, and the Wall Street Journal.
 He pursued graduate studies at Harvard University and was a visiting scholar at MIT.